 In the late nineteenth and early twentieth centuries, wholesalers were known as “Jobbing Houses” or “Jobbers.”
 At first, most jobbers did not manufacture the goods they sold.
 Many developed lines of products under different brand names.
 Some items these larger jobbers later manufactured themselves, but for most they paid other firms to manufacture under the jobber’s brands.
 Duluth’s own Jobber’s Union formed in 1891.

-William R. Stone founded what would become the Stone-Ordean-Wells Company — Duluth’s first wholesale grocer — in 1872.
-Albert Ordean soon jumped on board, but it wasn’t until 1896 that Benjamin Wells would join them to complete the firm’s name.
+William R. Stone founded what would become the Stone-Ordean-Wells Company — Duluth’s first wholesale grocer — in 1880.
+Albert Ordean joined in 1882, but it wasn’t until 1896 that Benjamin Wells would join them to complete the firm’s name.
 Three years earlier Stone and Ordean hired the well-used architectural firm of Traphagen & Fitzpatrick to design a four-story Romanesque building of brick and Port Wing brownstone at 203-211 South Fifth Avenue West.
 Built for $4,800, the building had a flat corner entrance and arched windows on the top floor.
-It could ship and receive items from railcars along tracks on one side of the facility and from ships via a dock along Minnesota slip on another.
+It could ship and receive items from railcars along tracks on one side of the facility and from ships via a dock along a slip on another.

 Stone-Ordean-Wells distributed mainly groceries with brand names of Nokomis, Hiawatha, Stone, Bluebird, and Express, but it also dealt with automobile tires, cigars, and wooden ware.
 They manufactured peanut butter and syrup, ground sugar, and at one point roasted and ground about 3.5 million pounds of coffee a year.
 The firm had three branch offices in North Dakota, four in Montana, and one in Minneapolis — which strictly handled tobacco products — and distributed in Michigan’s Upper Peninsula, Wisconsin, Minnesota, the Dakotas, Montana, Wyoming, and eastern Idaho.